If we had an award for the most iconic London market, Portobello might be the Champignon…

 Back in post-war London, until the late 20th Century in fact, Notting Hill was very much a working class area, known for its grimy streets, and overcrowded, slum-like flats.
 In the 1950s it also found itself at the centre of major race riots.

 It wasn’t all bad however.
 In 1910 the Electric Cinema opened – now one of the oldest cinemas in London – and in the late 1940s so-called ‘Rag & Bone’ men started selling their wares, quickly joined by bric-à-brac traders and antique sellers, all drawing in a new artsy crowd.
-Then Island Records set up a recording studio nearby in the 60s, which in turn attracted musicians, as well as spurring on the opening of various live music venues and records shops, really transforming Portobello Road Market into what it is today.
+Then Island Records set up a recording studio nearby in the 60s, which in turn attracted musicians, as well as spurring on the opening of various live music venues and records shops, really transforming Portobello Market into what it is today.

-Find all our recommendations for great Notting Hill restaurants here.
+You can find all our recommendations for great Notting Hill restaurants here.

 1. Have a mosey at George Orwell’s old house